Schedule vs. Template

 Template: The template can be set to follow a recurring schedule template by site, zone, or department.
 This allows admins to create templates for each site based on the requirements for the site.
-Some locations may use a weekly recurrent schedule, but this flexibility allows admins to define the recurrent schedule period by weeks or days.
+Some locations may use a weekly recurrent schedule, but this flexibility will enable admins to define the recurrent schedule period by weeks or days.
 Schedule templates are an efficient way to automate recurring or known shifts week after week.
-Schedulers will use the Rolling Schedule to prepare schedules week over the week that will be applied repeatedly until the end of the service period.
+Schedulers will use the Rolling Schedule to prepare weekly schedules that TrackTik will repeatedly apply until the end of the service period.
 Once the schedule has been prepared for a period, it can be published.
-This will move those shifts to the Master Schedule.
+Publishing will move those shifts to the Master Schedule.

-Schedule: The Schedule includes all shifts that have been published from the Template.
+Schedule: The Schedule includes all shifts published from the Template.
 This is the final version of the schedule for all sites.
 Typically, the Schedule is only edited for an exception, such as an officer requiring a replacement.
-Using the Quick Shift Tool feature you can batch edit multiple exceptions.
+Using the Quick Shift Tool feature, you can batch edit multiple exceptions.

 Example: An officer has a doctor's appointment on a Tuesday.
-Since this is not a recurring appointment, the change can be made in the Master Schedule.
-If the officer has recurring visits, the officer can be replaced in the Rolling Schedule, replacing the officer for every recurring Tuesday shift.
+Since this is not a recurring appointment, You can make the change in the Master Schedule.
+If the officer has frequent visits, the officer can be replaced in the Rolling Schedule, replacing the officer for every recurring Tuesday shift.

 It is the action of making the schedule viewable/available.
 It will allow the schedule to flow to many different areas in TrackTik.

 Publishing shifts allows employees to see the shifts in sites, zones, and departments.
-This feature allows schedulers to send schedules to employees regularly without changing the schedule.
-Once a Scheduler is satisfied with a site’s schedule, they can publish those shifts.
-Published shifts can only be edited from the Schedule, not the Template.
+This feature will enable schedulers to send schedules to employees regularly without changing the schedule.
+Once a Scheduler is satisfied with a site's schedule, they can publish those shifts.
+You can only edit published shifts from the Schedule, not the Template.

 Simply put, it is the action of sending the schedule to all affected employees by email.

-The email address in each officer's profile is the one used to send the published schedules.
-It is always recommended to include an officer's email address in their employee profile so they can receive schedules.
+The email address in each officer's profile is used to send the published schedules.
+Including an officer's email address in their employee profile is always recommended so they can receive schedules.

 Skills and Attributes

-Skills and Attributes (certifications, permits, uniforms, etc.) are assigned to an officer to note whether the officer is compliant with the requirements for a position or shift.
+Skills and Attributes (certifications, permits, uniforms, etc.) are assigned to an officer to note whether the officer complies with the requirements for a position or shift.

 There are three different kinds of requirements.

 Soft Requirements: These are skills or certifications that are preferred but not required for the position.
-Officers can be scheduled if they do not meet the Soft Requirements for a shift, but the scheduler will be informed of the discrepancy.
+Officers can be scheduled if they do not meet the Soft Requirements for a shift, but TrackTik will inform the scheduler of the discrepancy.

 Conditional Requirements: The employee must have at least one of the conditional requirements to work at the position.

-Hard Requirements: These are required skills, certifications, or permits for a shift.
-Officers will be blocked from the shift if they do not possess the credentials defined in the Hard Requirements.
+Hard Requirements are required skills, certifications, or permits for a shift.
+TrackTik will block officers from the shift if they do not possess the credentials defined in the Hard Requirements.

 The Pay Run is a defined period that includes all hours an officer will be compensated for during a pay period.
 The Pay Run is the recurring time period that defines what shifts and hours will be included in a pay period.
-For example, an officer who is paid every week would have a 7 day Pay Run.
+For example, an officer paid weekly would have a 7-day Pay Run.

 Pre-Process a Payroll

-This is the first step in processing payroll and constitutes a mock process for payroll.
-The Pre-Processed data notifies administrators of conflicts before they process the payroll.
+Pre-processing is the first step in processing payroll and constitutes a mock process for payroll.
+The pre-processed data notifies administrators of conflicts before they process the payroll.
 It notes all the exceptions present in the current period, such as unapproved shifts, and allows administrators to correct any discrepancies before officially processing payroll.

 HR / Employee Profile